Azure/azure-sdk-for-js/sdk/identity/identity/TOKEN_CACHING.md

 #### Caching cannot be disabled

-As there are many levels of cache it is not possible to clear the cache.
+As there are many levels of cache it's not possible to clear the cache.

 ### Persistent token caching